Our Amazing Board of Directors

 We take great pride in doing whatever we can to preserve the history of our township.
 Meet the individuals that make it all happen.

-Lisa was born and raised in Montgomery Township.
-She is the daughter of the late C. Howard “Bud” Knapp Jr. and enjoyed countless hours growing up on the Knapp Farm.
+Current MTHS president, Lisa Knapp Seigel was born and raised in Montgomery Township.
+As the daughter of the late C. Howard “Bud” Knapp, Jr, she spent countless hours at the Knapp Farm.
+Her insights and first-person descriptions are invaluable to our understanding of family history and life at Knapp Farm.

 Evan Wells grew up in Downingtown, PA before moving to North Wales in 2012.
 He works in the marketing technology software industry as a Solutions Engineer.
 His passion for history was instilled by his parents who have restored multiple 19th-century homes on the Eastern Shore of Maryland.